RasmusKnothNielsen/Code_examples_Construction_3sem/11._Design_Patterns_Observer_pattern_Flyweight/Flyweight_Pattern/Notes.md

 Trees in a forest

 ###Intrinsic state:
-Fields that contain uncharging data duplicated across many objects.
+Fields that contain unchanging data duplicated across many objects.
 Ex: Name of tree type, color and texture.

 ###Extrinsic state: